-- Request that the person performing the waxing practice proper hygiene, such as wearing gloves and cleaning the area properly beforehand.
+- Request that the person performing the waxing practice proper hygiene, such as wearing gloves and properly cleaning the waxing area and tools used beforehand.

 - Consider natural waxing products, such as sugar waxes.
 Natural products may help to prevent allergic reactions.